cindyzhangxy/Joint_GeneSet_Enrichment_Analysis/README.md

 - `PathwayCuration`: This folder focuses on gathering information from Pathway databases by calling APIs complemented with expert review and literature review.

-- `JointAssociationAnalysisResultOnly`: This folder contains the results of the Joint Association analysis.
+- `JAGResults`: This folder contains the results of the Joint Association analysis.
 The tool can be available from [this link](https://ctg.cncr.nl/software/jag).